 Concrete, as an extraordinary strong material is used in the construction of buildings.
 Therefore, concrete cutting can be complicated job especially if you do not have the right tools.
 You can find a huge selection of different diamond concrete cutting blades today, which differs by power and other characteristics.

 Most concrete cutters are using the Turbo-Rim blade because of its aggression and roughness.
 This is the most used blade to cut concrete, which allows cutting faster in wet or dry applications.
 Typically these blades are designed with a serrated rim, which effectively can cut through hard materials such as concrete and bricks.
 It is interesting that turbo-rim lets air to pass through its smaller segments, resulting in a cooling effect on the blade.
 However, due to its serrated rim, the turbo-rim blade does not leave smooth finishes.

-If you want rough cuts, a Segmented-Rim blade is what you're looking for.
+If you want rough cuts, a Segmented-Rim blade is what you are looking for.
 This is the most popular type of diamond blade, which is usually referred for a dry cutting.
 Unlike turbo-rim blade, the segmented blade has gullets between each segment in the rim of the blade.
 These segments are allowing air to flow away and to cool off the blade core.
-Segmented blades are the best choice if water isn't available.
+Segmented blades are the best choice if water is not available.
 Still, one of the largest risks associated with this type of blade is the possibility of overheating, which can destroy the blade.
 Apart from cutting concrete, the segmented blade can be used for cutting bricks, masonry and limestone.

 With so many different types of diamond blades in the market, you may get confused about which one is the best for you.